Early Life and Education of Gabrielle Union: A Complete Timeline

 In 2008, Gabrielle Union supported Barack Obama in his presidential campaign.

-In February 2012, Gabrielle Union was identified as a suspicious person by airport security and subjected to a "hair patdown", later tweeting about the experience.
+In February 2012, Gabrielle Union was identified as a suspicious person by airport security and subjected to a "hair patdown", after which she tweeted a joke about the experience.

 On Saturday, June 2, 2012, Gabrielle Union ran in the Global Race for the Cure in Washington, D.C., in honor of her friend Kristen Martinez, who died from breast cancer.